-- 1. Administration Building Refurbishment and Emergency Management Centre -Building works in progress.
-Loose furniture and workstations installed, further delivery of unavailable items still to arrive, date to be confirmed.
-Many items such as acrylic whiteboards, entry matting, joinery and plumbing have been delayed due to delivery or availability. - 2.
-Memorial Hall Amenities package is in construction, painting works proceeding, flooring supply issues no date can be confirmed by supplier.
+- 1. Administration Building Refurbishment and Emergency Management Centre -Building works nearing completion, delays with building materials are stalling the project.
+Completion anticipated by the end of May 2021. - 2.
+Memorial Hall Amenities package experiencing flooring supply issues, once resolved works will be complete.
 Retractable seating installed.
 Internal works to hall have commenced, all demo, ceiling and walls.
 Acoustic panels have been ordered awaiting confirmation on delivery. - 3.
 Depot Admin Building defects being addressed and final variations being carried out. - 4.
 Amenities at Liston, Legume, Urbenville & Jennings Liston & Legume complete, Jennings & Urbenville works are being finalised, delays due to essential energy connecting and disconnecting services. - 5.
 Band Hall relocation to Leechs Gully Progress Association negotiations in train.
 LGPA to liaise with surveyor and heritage consultants.

 - 1. Mingoola Transfer Station Awaiting for response from local Aboriginal Land Claim. - 2.
 Crown Land Plans of Management Submitted to the Minister, awaiting comment. - 3.
 Time required to deal with increase in Aboriginal Land Claims. - 4.
 Initial meeting and investigations to negotiate appropriate support to Granite Borders Landcare. - 5.
 Continued negotiations with Rebel Radio Network.
 Most of back rent has been paid.
 It is not yet clear what Rebels long term intentions are. - 6.
-Negotiating a rental increase at 32A Riley Street from market rent review - 7.
-Urbenville Medical Centre repairs to the fire damage complete however a new internal water entry issue has emerged.
-Also tenants seeking Council support for installation of new communications system.
+Successful negotiation of a 5 year option to Transport for NSW over 32A Riley Street.
+The market review increased the rent per annum. - 7.
+Urbenville Medical Centre repairs to the fire damage complete however a new internal water entry issue emerged which is repaired.
+Installation of new communications system is being investigated with the insurer. - 8.
+Native Title Tribunal notification of NI2020/002 Western Bundjalung Amended Settlement ILUA.
+The notice did not require action from Council.
+The main purpose of the notice is to make people who claim to hold native title to the agreement area aware of the application for registration and, among other things, give them the opportunity to object. - 9.
+Several proposals are emerging that are proposed to be located on Crown Land Reserves that are devolved to Council however Council is not the appointed Crown Land Manager of the reserves. - 10.
+Continued delays and issues with building materials and trades, and increase in building materials costs.

-- Seeking to manage Council property to reduce ongoing maintenance and depreciation costs. - Checking that tenants are invoiced correctly. - Seeking to increase revenue from Council assets as the opportunity presents.
+- Seeking to manage Council property to reduce ongoing maintenance and depreciation costs. - Checking that tenants are invoiced correctly. - Seeking to increase revenue from Council assets as the opportunity presents. - Reguilar discussion with builders delivering projects to ensure delays are kept to a minimum or alternative solutions are identified.